What China’s pivot from COVID-zero could mean for currencies

 On the flip side, China’s restrictive travel rules have meant that demand for oil has been muted, while decreased factory output has curtailed electricity usage.
 A reopening may result in upward pressure on prices for energy commodities.

 A clear commitment by Beijing to reopening would unleash three years of pent-up demand and supercharge Chinese growth

 Relaxing restrictions may present challenges

-While the Chinese government appears to be recognising that the economic cost of COVID-zero is becoming unsustainable, relaxing restrictions in China could be a problem.
+While the Chinese government appears to be recognizing that the economic cost of COVID-zero is becoming unsustainable, relaxing restrictions in China could be a problem.
 There are concerns around current vaccination coverage and that China’s citizens may be more susceptible to an outbreak.